Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Methods

 \subsection{Algorithm Evaluation}

-We evaluated the uncertainty estimation algorithms based on three aspects: (1) segmentation accuracy and probability calibration, (2) uncertainty on out-of-distribution images, and (3) application of uncertainty estimates for segmentation quality control.
+We evaluated the uncertainty estimation algorithms based on three aspects: (1) segmentation accuracy and probability calibration; (2) uncertainty on out-of-distribution datasets; and (3) application of uncertainty estimates for segmentation quality control.
 The purposes of these evaluations are as follows:

-(1) We show that Bayesian neural networks can provide segmentation accuracies that are similar or higher than plain or point estimate neural networks.
-In addition, predicted segmentation probabilities should be well-calibrated, i.e., a pixel with a predicted probability of 60\% belonging to the myocardium is truly 60\%.
-From a frequentist perspective, this means that out of all predictions with 60\% probability, 60\% of the predictions are correct.

-(2) We measure segmentation uncertainty on out-of-distribution images to validate that the uncertainty measures perform as expected, i.e., uncertainty should increase when test images are substantially different from training datasets.

-(3) We expect uncertainty measures to be useful in identifying problematic segmentations that require manual editing.
+\begin{enumerate} \item We show that BNNs can provide segmentation accuracies that are similar to or higher than plain or point estimate neural networks.
+In addition, predicted segmentation probabilities should be well-calibrated, i.e., a pixel with predicted probability of 60\% belonging to the myocardium is 60\% myocardium according to some ground truth.
+From a frequentist perspective, this means that out of all predictions with 60\% probability, 60\% of the predictions are correct. \item We measure segmentation uncertainty on out-of-distribution data to validate that the uncertainty measures perform as expected, i.e., uncertainty should increase when test datasets substantially differ from training datasets. \item We expect uncertainty measures to be useful in identifying problematic segmentations that require manual editing. \end{enumerate}

-We first discuss metrics for segmentation accuracy and probability calibration and then present methods to quantify predictive uncertainty using uncertainty measures.